PardhuMadipalli/coding-practice/system-design/databases.md

 - It offers synchronized replication also.

 #### Columnar databases
 - Use for analytic workloads.
+Cassandra is one such database.

 ## CAP theorem in distributed databases
 - Only one out of consistency, availability and partition failure tolerance is guaranteed.